alihassan18/libonomy-documentation/docs/Introduction/main-components-of-the-cosmos-SDK.md

 sidebar_position: 4
 ---

-# Main Components of the Cosmos SDK
+# Main Components of the Libonomy SDK

-The Cosmos SDK is a framework that facilitates the development of secure state-machines on top of Tendermint.
+The Libonomy SDK is a framework that facilitates the development of secure state-machines on top of Tendermint.
 At its core, the SDK is a boilerplate implementation of the ABCI in Golang.
 It comes with a multistore to persist data and a router to handle transactions.

-Here is a simplified view of how transactions are handled by an application built on top of the Cosmos SDK when transferred from Tendermint via DeliverTx:
+Here is a simplified view of how transactions are handled by an application built on top of the Libonomy SDK when transferred from Tendermint via DeliverTx:

 1. Decode transactions received from the Tendermint consensus engine (remember that Tendermint only deals with []bytes).
 2. Extract messages from transactions and do basic sanity checks.